This tutorial gives you an overview and talks about the fundamentals of SAP Business Objects.

 SAP Business Objects Design Studio (see above Figure) is the premium alternative for the SAP Web Application Designer and allows your IT department centrally to create RI dashboards and RI applications.
 SAP Business Objects Design Studio is part of the SAP Business Objects Analysis Suite and completes the offering giving you three products for your different sets of requirements and user audiences.

-As shown in below Figure you can see that some of the RI clients in the SAP Business Objects RI portfolio are designed for a business user audience and some of them are designed for IT to create the initial content.
+As shown the below Figure you can see that some of the RI clients in the SAP Business Objects RI portfolio are designed for a business user audience and some of them are designed for IT to create the initial content.
 This distinction between the business user and the IT department being the main target group for creating the content is very important to understand.

 Who creates the content?

 The image above shows that SAP BusinessObjects Analysis — which includes SAP BusinessObjects Analysis, edition for Microsoft Office and SAP BusinessObjects Analysis, edition for OLAP — is designed for the business user without having to rely on your IT department to be part of the process to create content.
-This does not mean that you cannot use the IT department as part of the content creation process, in fact we have seen several customers creating workspaces with SAP BusinessObjects Analysis, edition for OLAP in a central IT team and here the team is creating corporate standard workspaces for a larger audience, but your users do not always have to rely on the IT department.
+This does not mean that you cannot use the IT department as part of the content creation process, in fact, we have seen several customers creating workspaces with SAP BusinessObjects Analysis, edition for OLAP in a central IT team, and here the team is creating corporate standard workspaces for a larger audience, but your users do not always have to rely on the IT department.

 SAP BusinessObjects Analysis, edition for OLAP is designed as an ad-hoc, self-service multi-dimensional client allowing your business users to access the corporate data, analyze the information, and share their findings.